Why Mentor of the Year?

 It’s important to remember that mentoring isn’t just about taking, it’s a two-way transaction.
 You may need to commit something back.
 This could be financial or giving some advice or help in return.
 And, of course, the mentor is learning from the experience too.

-And it’s important that we do recognise those who are helping others in the profession to develop their career, make their mark and deal with the challenges of an evolving sector.
+We should celebrate opportunities to recognise those who are helping others in the profession to develop their career, make their mark and deal with the challenges of an evolving sector.
+Just because mentors are not seeking recognition does not mean they will not be pleased to receive it.
+Winning the award in 2020 certainly meant a lot to Francesca:

 Do you know someone who has been a brilliant mentor for one or more people?
 Do you think they deserve recognition?
 Tell us about it.
 Find out more about this and other ITI Awards.